mvitanov/chained-hash-table/README.md

         ```

 ## OS Tests
-1. WSL (Windows 11) using the same gcc as the one in setup
+1. WSL (Windows 11) using the same gcc command as the one in setup
-2. Linux Kernel (Ubuntu 22.04.4 LTS) using the same gcc as the one in setup
+2. Linux Kernel (Ubuntu 22.04.4 LTS) using the same gcc command as the one in setup
-3. Darwin (macOS Sonoma 14.3.1 with M2 Max) -> using the same gcc command as the one in the setup, but without the option lrt
+3. Darwin (macOS Sonoma 14.3.1 with M2 Max) -> using the same gcc command as the one in the setup, but without the option -lrt